-First, you’ll need to be able to demonstrate that the person who caused your brain injury (the at-fault party) had a basic responsibility to prevent you from being harmed but failed to uphold that obligation through some form of negligence.
-You must be able to show that the at-fault party’s negligent actions directly contributed to your injuries and that you suffered financial or non-financial losses as a result.
+First, you’ll need to demonstrate that the person who caused your brain injury (the at-fault party) had a fundamental responsibility to prevent you from being harmed but failed to uphold that obligation through some form of negligence.
+You must show that the at-fault party’s negligent actions directly contributed to your injuries and that you suffered financial or non-financial losses.

-For example, if you suffered a brain injury in a serious motor vehicle accident that was caused by a distracted driver, you might be able to hold the at-fault driver accountable for their negligence.
+For example, if you suffered a brain injury in a severe motor vehicle accident caused by a distracted driver, you might be able to hold the at-fault driver accountable for their negligence.